 Strengths Weaknesses New steps installed to provide easier access into the woodland Strong dog policies Children's play area has been refurbished and extended with DDA compliant equipment.
-Taster sessions for family orienteering undertaken with Nottinghamshire Orienteering Club Opportunities Threats Potential for permanent CCTV camera on site Continue to explore funding opportunities for toilet, catering and ranger facilities for the park Implementation of new legislation relating to responsible dog ownership Vandalism Anti-social behaviour Return of unauthorised BMX and motorcycle use Fires in woodland Possible reduction in budget for security contractor.
+Taster sessions for family orienteering undertaken with Nottinghamshire Orienteering Club Portable concrete blocks being used to deter unauthorised access.
+Opportunities Threats Potential for permanent CCTV camera on site Continue to explore funding opportunities for toilet, catering and ranger facilities for the park Implementation of new legislation relating to responsible dog ownership Detailed site specific risk assessments to be introduced.
+Vandalism Anti-social behaviour Return of unauthorised BMX and motorcycle use Fires in woodland